MicrosoftDocs/dynamics-365-project-operations/articles/sales/quotes-new-form.md

 **Recalculate** must be selected on the quote to update the KPIs.

-## Role price override within Quote Line Detail form
+## Role price override within Quote Line form
 The Price Override button, integrated into the Quote Line form, facilitates the modification of price overrides for quote line details.
 This functionality significantly reduces the number of clicks  and streamlines the process of adjusting prices while maintaining focus within the context of each specific quote line detail.

 **Usage Instructions:**